Slykuiper/S1X-Movie-Mod/README.md

 # S1x Movie Mod

 This is my S1x Movie Making Mod.
 Free to download or use code snippets in your own mod, I encourage you to learn and get into coding to have more control over your cinematics (and modding is rewarding).
 Mod is provided as-is, support won't be provided if you DM or reach out for support.
+Check out the [IW6X Scripting Guide](https://github.com/XLabsProject/iw6x-client/wiki/Scripting) for a great overview of LUA scripting for IW6x and S1x.

-There is no actual Theater Mode or demo system in Advanced Warfare.
-All cinematics created with this mod are recorded live in-game.
+There is no actual Theater Mode or demo system ([confirmed](https://youtu.be/iki-tcDYsi0?t=29)) in Advanced Warfare.
+All cinematics created with this mod are recorded live in-game with FRAPS or OBS.

 ### Installation
 Download S1x at https://xlabs.dev/s1x_download.